lordmauve/lepton/README.txt

 * Python2.5 or 2.6
 * OpenGL
-* A C compiler (GCC recommended)
+* A C compiler (GCC or Visual C++)

 To build on Linux (and possibly other unix-like OSes) You will need to have the Python and libxext headers installed.
 On systems using the apt packaging system, this means you need to have the python-dev-all and libxext-dev packages installed.

-Binary releases will also be available in time.
-If you'd like to help out by contributing a binary distribution for you platform, you're more than welcome to!
+Binary releases for Windows are available for download from the google code site above.
+If you'd like to help out by contributing a binary distribution for your platform, you're more than welcome to!

 The examples provided with Lepton require either pyglet (http://www.pyglet.com), or pygame (http://www.pygame.org),